T-Troll/alienfx-tools/Doc/alienfx-gui.md

 For each effect, 3 different monitoring types available:

 "Power"
-Effect will act as software power button, and reflect current power mode - AC or battery.
+Effect will act as software power button, and reflect current power state - AC or battery.
+It will blink between colors then charging and blink between battery color and black then charge is low.

 "Performance"
 Effect will reflect selected performance indicator, available indicator sources are: